How to Choose a Sewing Machine for Beginners (Complete 2026 Guide)

 • fewer stitch options

-• no automatic buttonhole functions
+• no automatic buttonholes

 • no speed control